redox-os/book/src/ch09-03-porting-applications.md

 All recipes are [statically compiled](https://en.wikipedia.org/wiki/Static_build), thus you don't need to package libraries and applications separated for binary linking, improving security and simplifying the configuration/packaging.

 The only exception for static linking would be the LLVM, as it makes the binary very big, thus it will be dynamic.

+### Bundled Libraries

+Some programs use bundled libraries during the compilation, using CMake or a Python script, the most common case is using CMake (emulators do this in most cases).

+The reason for this can be more portability or a patched library with optimizations for a specific task of the program.

+In some cases some bundled library needs a Redox patch, if not it will give a compilation error.

+Most programs using CMake will try to detect the system libraries on the build environment, if not they will use the bundled libraries.

+The "system libraries" on this case is the recipes specified on the `dependencies = []` section of your `recipe.toml`.

+If you are using a recipe from the `master` branch as dependency, check if you find a `.patch` file on the recipe folder or if the `recipe.toml` has a `git =` field pointing to the Redox GitLab.

+If you find one of these (or if you patched the recipe), you should specify it on the `dependencies = []` section, if not you can use the bundled libraries without problems.

+Generally programs with CMake use a `-DUSE_SYSTEM` flag to control this behavior.

 ## Testing/Building